ABOUT SHERWOOD PLAYERS

 Our go to Red Carpet host and newest correspondent, she provides awesome interviews and intros for our live events.
 Also a Shakespearean trained actress and talented figure skater.

-LA veteran producer and helpful voice on bringing projects to life.
+LA veteran producer, brilliant at efficiently scheduling, understanding films as a holistic process, and a helpful voice on bringing projects to life.
 He is a Line Producer & Unit Production Manager with Producers Guild of America (PGA), and an Assistant Director with the Directors Guild of America (DGA).

 He has hosted and produced a series of documentaries on Underground TV, and is the creative filmmaker behind Tupamaro.